Charles N. Flagg E-mail: Charles.Flagg@stonybrook.edu

 Location of Observatory Components

-from east to west on the north shore:
+The stations include, from east to west on the

-three months at a time, less in the summer due to heavy biofouling.
+as three months at a time, less in the summer due to

 In addition to the delayed-mode SeaCat data, meteorological data are being collected from the south tower of the Smith Point bridge and these data are available in real time below.
 That data includes temperature and salinity from the Smith Point SeaCat, short and long wave radiation from Eppley pyronometers, and wind speed, wind direction, air temperature, humidity, barometric pressure and rainfall rate from a Vaisala WXT520.